-On Android, everything is about choices.
-If you are looking for a specific App, like an App Launcher, you will surely find yourself scrolling into an endless list of available Apps in the Play Store.
-Each App is designed following some special principles, some are putting responsiveness on top, others are struggling for a featureful experience.
+With Simple Mobile Tools apps, you can enjoy a lightweight Android experience on your smartphone.
+Android is all about choices.
+If you are looking for a specific app, such as an app launcher, you will surely find yourself scrolling into an endless list of available apps in the Play Store.
+Each app is designed following some special principles, some are putting responsiveness on top, others are struggling for a featureful experience.

 - File Manager

 All apps are written in Kotlin language, which Google recently recognized as an official Android language.
 They try to make minimal use of system resources, while also providing basic functionality.
 Their user interface tries to be clean and follows the Material Design guidelines.
 Moreover, they require no weird permissions and contain no Ads or Malicious code of any kind.
 All of them come as Open Source software and their code is available for everyone to read and modify on Github.

 Below, we will make a quick introduction to currently available Simple Mobile Tools apps that serve all specific tasks and are yet very lightweight and simple..

 This Gallery app includes its own video player, so it can display both images and videos.
 It packages everything you would ask from a Gallery app: It offers a share button and a camera button.
 It can rotate screen based on system’s or user’s custom preference.
 Also, it can display media both in grid and list modes.
 There are 4 different application themes available, but application colors are fully customizable.
 Lastly, there is support for password-protecting files.
 Its memory usage shouldn’t be more than a couple of MBs.